ETH-NEXUS/gExcite_pipeline/README.md

 ## Example data

-We provide example data with three hashed samples of human PBMC cells [here](https://drive.google.com/drive/folders/14clt2_E_P0-HEXlJwH1fHCk5KhpPpxMc?usp=share_link) that can be used for a test run performing hashing deconvolution, GEX analysis and ADT analysis.
+We provide [example data for a test run](https://drive.google.com/drive/folders/14clt2_E_P0-HEXlJwH1fHCk5KhpPpxMc?usp=share_link) with three hashed samples of human PBMC cells.
+With this data hashing deconvolution, GEX analysis and ADT analysis can be performed.
 The test data comprises

 - ADT FASTQ files
 - GEX FASTQ files
 - HashingFile with hashtag barcodes
 - featureReferenceFile with all ADT barcodes
+- samplemap template

 ## Before running the pipeline